schultek/super_annotations/README.md

 flutter pub add build_runner --dev
 ```

 Next create a new file with the `.super.dart` extension.
-This tells `super_annotations` to run the build step on this file.
+This tells `super_annotations` to run the code generation step on this file.
 Define your custom annotation like this:

 ```dart